 - Depending on the age of the children, get each one to write the name of a famous person or character on a post it note, or for younger children draw a picture of an object.

-- Each child gets to ask a question to try and help them guess who or what they are.
-To make it more difficult, you can make the answers only be ‘yes’ or ‘no’ so Am I a sportsperson?
-Am I female? etc.
+- Each child gets to ask a question to try and help them guess who or what they are (for example: Am I a sportsperson?
+Am I male?
+Am I a Disney princess?).

 #2.
 Stop the Bus